blizzardfun/CitiBike-Tableau/README.md

 There are 4 views.

-The station story shows Citibike station usage for both the starting station of a trip and the ending station and compares it across 3 months plus a cumulative of the 3 months.
+The station story shows Citibike station usage for both the starting station of a trip and the ending station plotted on a map.
+There are maps for 3 separate months plus a cumulative of the 3 months.
 Station usage level is indicated both as a color difference and in a tool tip.

 The start station view shows the top 10 and also the bottom 10 most/least used stations for starting a trip.
 These stations are shown as both a list and a map.